 What is the penalty for breaching an AVO?

 Contravening the conditions of an AVO is a serious offence and should be reported to the police as soon as practicable.
-For further details see our dedicated article, Breach of an AVO in New South Wales.

 How long does an AVO last?

 AVOs usually state when they expire.
 The period specified is what the court believes is necessary to ensure the safety and protection of the protected person.